microsoft/WindowsAppSDK-Samples/Samples/DeploymentManager/README.md

 ## Building and running any of the samples
 Before building the sample, make sure to set up your environment correctly by following the steps [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/set-up-your-development-environment).

-1. Open the solution file (.sln) in the subfolder of your preferred sample in Visual Studio 2019.
+1. Open the solution file (.sln) in the subfolder of your preferred sample in Visual Studio.
 2. Build the solution.
 3. Right click on the solution and click **Deploy Solution**
 4. Debug the project.